 The law on prospectuses and public offerings of shares was radically reformed in 2005.
-This followed from EU based initiatives in the areas of shares and securities.
+This followed EU-based initiatives in the areas of shares and securities.
 There is no comprehensive set of regulations and directives governing the market in securities.

 The Prospectus Directive applies to the issue of securities to the public.
 In this context as in other context in respect of financial asset, securities embrace a wide range of transferrable securities including shares, bonds, debentures and other investment type interests in corporate entities and their equivalent.